phaustin/a301_eoas/notebooks/week2/assign1.md

 Fill in the notebooks cells indicated below and upload your notebook to canvas.

-Download this notebook from this link: [assign1.ipynb](https://www.dropbox.com/scl/fi/0h4rc6v3zpfdffo6b2iim/planck_function.ipynb?rlkey=5oj4dxq7uabz84jwhgadpi3m6&st=lhui2utn&dl=0)

 +++

-### Question 1
+## Question 1

 In the cell below, write a function that calculates the blackbody radiance.
-You can/should just adapt the code from {ref}`planck_sol` so that it evaluates W&H 4.10:
+You can/should just adapt the code from {ref}`sec:planck_sol` so that it evaluates W&H 4.10:

   $$
   B_\lambda(T)=\frac{c_1 \lambda^{-5}}{\pi\left(e^{c_2 / \lambda T}-1\right)}